jpc342/Interactive-Lab-Hub/Final.md

 ![image](https://user-images.githubusercontent.com/67603876/145869865-0fa5d3b0-c548-41f0-b22c-aa4f1e56e9e9.png)

-covered the skeltons in furr.
-For the cat furr we used an old sweater we thrifted from GoodWill.
-To get a cat shape from the furr we first created a pattern with thinner fabric and then cut it out of the thick furr material.
-Lastly, we hot glued the furr coat on to the cat skeltons.
+The next step was to cover the skeletons in some type of "fur" so that the cat would feel nice to pet.
+For the cat fur we used an old sweater we thrifted from GoodWill.
+To get a cat shape from the fur we first created a pattern with thinner fabric by testing out different shapes and wrapping methods on the skeleton, and once we found the best shape, we cut it out of the real  fur material (the sweater).
+Lastly, we hot glued the fur coat on to the cat skeltons.

-Fabric pattern for furr:
+Fabric pattern for fur:

 <img width="542" alt="Screen Shot 2021-12-12 at 11 31 00 PM" src="https://user-images.githubusercontent.com/73661058/145752752-78581013-b9c8-45e8-9572-f4337c93e5a9.png">
 <img width="551" alt="Screen Shot 2021-12-12 at 11 31 39 PM" src="https://user-images.githubusercontent.com/73661058/145752815-ab649266-ac61-4278-8fc2-e5c512987300.png">
 <img width="553" alt="Screen Shot 2021-12-12 at 11 32 16 PM" src="https://user-images.githubusercontent.com/73661058/145752843-591fb3e4-3495-4e68-9346-fa541159cbaf.png">

-Cat covered in furr:
+Cat covered in fur:

 <img width="529" alt="Screen Shot 2021-12-12 at 11 32 57 PM" src="https://user-images.githubusercontent.com/73661058/145752889-6070a3bf-a233-4c88-8f0a-3ef64048f2d8.png">